Background pattern

 • Chlorpromazine or promethazine (for nausea and vomiting).

-• Verapamil (for high blood pressure or heart problems).
+• Verapamil (for blood pressure or heart problems).

-Also consult your doctor if you are taking any other medication to lower blood pressure, such as diuretics.
+Also, consult your doctor if you are taking any other medicine to lower blood pressure, such as water tablets (diuretics).

-Your doctor may need to adjust your dose of Haloperidol Esteve if you are taking any of these medications.
+Your doctor may need to change your dose of Haloperidol Esteve if you are taking any of these medicines.

-Haloperidol Esteve may affect the functioning of the following types of medications
+Haloperidol Esteve may affect how the following types of medicines work

-Consult your doctor if you are taking medications for:
+Consult your doctor if you are taking medicines for:

-• To be more calm or to help you sleep (tranquilizers).
+• To calm you or help you sleep (tranquilizers).

 • Depression (tricyclic antidepressants).

-• To lower blood pressure (such as guanetidine and methyldopa).
+• Lowering blood pressure (such as guanethidine and methyldopa).

 • Severe allergic reactions (epinephrine).